Resolving the Complex Evolution of a Supermassive Black Hole Triplet in a Cosmological Simulation: Results

 \subsection{Galaxy Mergers and SMBH Orbital Evolution}

 Galaxy B merges with galaxy A at a redshift of ${z\approx 0.48}$.
 In the \ketju{} simulation the SMBH of galaxy B sinks to the center of the merger remnant and forms a binary with SMBH-A (AB-binary) with a semimajor axis of $a_\mathrm{AB} \approx {100\,\mathrm{pc}}$.
-Over the following ${\sim 250 \, \mathrm{Myr}}$ stellar scattering hardens the binary to a semimajor axis of $a_\mathrm{AB} \approx {10 \,\mathrm{pc}}$ (left panel of \autoref{fig:orbital_evolution}).
+Over the following ${\sim 250 \, \mathrm{Myr}}$ stellar scattering hardens the binary to a semimajor axis of $a_\mathrm{AB} \approx {10 \,\mathrm{pc}}$ (\autoref{fig:orbital_evolution}).
 During this time period, galaxy C merges with the system as well, which results in a three-body interaction between the three SMBHs as SMBH-C sinks to the center of the system.
 Initially this interaction causes rapid changes in the eccentricity of the AB-binary, and finally SMBH-B is ejected from the center with SMBH-C taking its place in a new binary with SMBH-A.

-After a few hundred megayears, SMBH-B interacts again with the AC-binary, which can be seen as a dip in the AC eccentricity in the left panel of \autoref{fig:orbital_evolution}.
+After a few hundred megayears, SMBH-B interacts again with the AC-binary, which can be seen \edit1{from the small SMBH separations and the} dip in the AC eccentricity in \autoref{fig:orbital_evolution}.
 This interaction ejects SMBH-B to an even wider orbit in the galaxy (\autoref{fig:ejected_bh_orbit}), from which it takes around a gigayear for it to sink back to the center of the galaxy.
 Meanwhile, the AC-binary hardens due to stellar scattering, and finally merges due to GW emission $\sim 3\,\mathrm{Gyr}$ after the galaxies merged.
-The remaining AB-binary undergoes a similar evolution, but does not have time to merge before $z=0$ where the simulation ends.
+The remaining AB-binary undergoes a similar evolution, but does not have time to merge before $z=0$.